-To put the volume of 'once-used-nuclear-fuel' from our current plants into perspective, the photograph below shows all that remains from a now decommissioned Generation II nuclear power station which generated power for 31 years.
+To put the volume of 'once-used-nuclear-fuel' into perspective, this is all that remains from a now decommissioned nuclear power station which generated power for 31 years.

 This is a minuscule amount compared to the waste from our current fossil fuel power stations, which release the equivalent of 5000 Gulf of Mexico oil spills into the atmosphere every single day.